Protecting Your Business with a Workers’ Compensation PolicyNovember 11, 2013

 A majority of related medical expenses are covered as well as specific loss benefits for those who have incurred significant and permanent damage to their extremities, sight, or hearing.
 Death benefits are provided to the surviving dependents of those whose work-related injuries result in death.
 Payment for lost wages is available to those employees deemed unable to work due to their workplace injury or illness.
 Wage loss benefits are effective after seven calendar days of absence and are normally around two-thirds of the employee’s average weekly pay.

-Each state has slightly different workers’ compensation laws.
+It’s important to understand the basics of workers compensation and to understand that each state has slightly different workers’ compensation laws.
 For more information on the specifics of workers’ compensation in PA, visit:

 PA Workers Compensation Portal.